 What is a Consolidated Profit & Loss Trend Report?

 Consolidated trending reports are considered monthly analysis tools and are used by CFOs and Group Controllers to determine trends in revenues, expenses and profitability.
-Some of the key functionality in this type of report is that it can be produced both consolidated and for individual subsidiaries.
-The periods in the columns are dynamically rolled out up to the current month.
+A key functionality in this type of report can present financials for both consolidated and for individual subsidiaries.
+The periods in the columns are dynamically rolled out to the current month.
 It is also typical to group the expenses by department.
-You find an example of this type of report below.
+You will find an example of this type of report below.

 Purpose of Profit & Loss Monthly Trend Reports

 Companies and organizations use Profit & Loss Monthly Trend Reports to easily analyze month-over-month changes for any particular revenue or expense item on their financial statement.
-When used as part of good business practices in a Finance & Accounting Department, a company can improve its ability to react quicker to trends that are positively or negatively affecting the business as well as reduce the risk that a shift in their environment goes undetected.
+When used as part of good business practices in a Finance & Accounting Department, a company can improve its ability to react quicker to trends that are positively or negatively affecting the business, as well as, mitigate the risk that a shift in their environment goes undetected.

 Profit & Loss Monthly Trend Report Example